Historical note and terminology

 Prior to approval for multiple sclerosis, ocrelizumab was also tested in clinical trials for rheumatoid arthritis, lupus nephritis, and B-cell malignancies, but its development for systemic lupus erythematosus and neuromyelitis optica was discontinued (Hutas 2008).

-Ocrelizumab is also the subject of a Marketing Authorization Application that has been validated by the European Medicines Agency and is now under review.
+Ocrelizumab has also been approved by the European Medicines Agency.
 The drug requires administration by intravenous infusion every 6 months.
 Ocrelizumab has a reported list price of $65,000, which is approximately 25% below that of the high-dose interferon beta 1a.
 Genentech, the manufacturer, offers patient assistance programs through Genentech Access Solutions for patients who qualify.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.